 American Association on Intellectual and Developmental Disabilities, https://www.aaidd.org/intellectual-disability/definition/faqs-on-intellectual-disability

-- Task analysis by breaking down complex or multi-step tasks into smaller sub-tasks.
+- Use task analysis by breaking down complex or multi-step tasks into smaller sub-tasks.

-- Active student response that requires verbal responses or sign language throughout a lesson to enhance attention and memory.
+- Implement active student response by requiring verbal responses or sign language throughout a lesson to enhance attention and memory.

-- Give frequent praise and rewards for completed sub-tasks, each small part of the task.
+- Give frequent praise & rewards for completed sub-tasks, each small part of the task.

 - Practice generalization, using learned skills across settings such as making change in a store, reading a menu, ordering in a restaurant, or following directions walking across a church or school campus.

-- Work on maintenance of skills by practicing skills frequently to retain them over time.
+- Ensure maintenance of skills by practicing frequently to retain them over time.

 - Self-determination is assisting the student in identifying their own goals and creating a plan to reach them.
 Teach and encourage decision making beginning with small daily decisions and work toward making more significant decisions.

-- Academic curriculum should include basic skills of reading, writing, and math.
+- Academic curriculum should include modifications of basic skills of reading, writing, and math.

-- Assistive technology such as audio books, iPads, and even cell phones are extremely helpful.
+- Use Assistive technology such as audio books, iPads, and cell phones.